infi-pc/locatorjs/readme.md

 # LocatorJS

-Dev tool that lets you to click on UI Component in browser to open its code in your IDE
+A Dev tool that lets you click on UI Component in the browser to open its code in your IDE.

-## Click on React component to get to code

-This repo contains both [Browser Extension](./apps/extension/README.md) and [Dev stack plugin (library)](./readme-library.md).
-They share the same code, but serve different purposes.
-You don't need to use them together.

 ![Intro](./docs/intro.gif)